This site contains affiliate links. Please see Policies for more information.

 Ingredients

-- 1 chicken rotisserie
+- 1 whole chicken meat only

 - 2 cups zucchini diced small